 - Reservations are required for the picnic lunch at Tower Courtyard overlooking Lake Waban.
 There is no limit on the number of guest tickets.
 Please remember to include your graduating senior in your ticket count when you place your order.
 Tickets are $15.00 per person.
-You may reserve/order your tickets by e-mailing email@example.com or by calling 781-283-2297.
+You may reserve/order your tickets online or by emailing email@example.com or by calling 781.283.2297.
 Payment can be made by credit card or check.
 Reservations will not be accepted after Friday, May 23.
-You may pick up your tickets at the Wellesley Fresh Offices in the Physical Plant, next door to the Lulu Chow Wang Campus Center.
+You may pick up your tickets at the Wellesley Fresh offices in the Physical Plant, next door to the Lulu Chow Wang Campus Center.
 If requested, we will send your tickets to your Wellesley College Unit mailbox address.
-Tickets not picked up by Tuesday, May 27 will sent to you via campus mail.
+Tickets not picked up by Tuesday, May 27, will sent to you via campus mail.

 - Will there be food served after the Commencement ceremony?

-- Following Commencement, a complimentary light lunch/ reception will be held under the Chapel lawn tent for the Class of 2014 families and guests.
+- Following Commencement, a complimentary light lunch and reception will be held under the Chapel lawn tent for the Class of 2014 families and guests.
 No tickets are required in order to attend.

 - What if my family cannot travel to Wellesley College?

 - For family and friends who cannot travel to Wellesley, the ceremony will stream live online, viewable from any computer with Flash player (9 or higher) and a high-speed network connection, or an iPad.

 - How do I order my gowns and tams?